Battle of Westerplatte: Battle

 At 06:22, the German marines frantically radioed the battleship that they had sustained heavy losses and were withdrawing.
 Casualties were approximately fifty Germans and eight Poles, mostly wounded.
 A longer bombardment from the battleship, lasting from 07:40 to 08:55, preceded a second attack and succeeded at knocking out the Polish field gun.
 The Germans assaulted again from 08:35 to 12:30 but encountered mines, felled trees, barbed wire and intense fire.
 By noon, when the Germans retreated, Henningsen had been gravely wounded.
 Eberhardt requested air support, but it was delayed due to bad weather over Westerplatte.
 On that first day's combat, the Polish side had sustained four killed and several wounded.
 The German marines had lost sixteen killed and a hundred and twenty wounded.

 The German commanders concluded that a ground attack was not feasible until the Polish defences had been softened up.
 Re-examining aerial photographs, where they had previously underestimated the Polish defences, they now overestimated them, concluding the Poles had constructed extensive underground and armoured fortifications (six haystacks were declared to be armoured bunker domes).
 In the following days, the Germans bombarded the Westerplatte peninsula with naval and heavy field artillery, including a 105 mm howitzer battery and 210 mm howitzers.
 On 2 September, from 18:05 to 18:25, a two-wave air raid by 60 Junkers Ju 87 Stuka dive bombers dropped 26.5 t of bombs, eliminating the Polish mortars, destroying Guardhouse V with a 500 kg bomb and killing at least eight Polish soldiers.
 The air raid shrouded all of Westerplatte in clouds of smoke and destroyed the Poles' only radio and much of their food supply.
 According to some German sources, after the air raid the Poles briefly displayed a white flag; but not all historians are convinced of this, and the German observers may have been mistaken.

-On 4 September, a German torpedo boat, T196, supported by an old minesweeper, the Von der Gronen, made a surprise attack.
+On 4 September, a German torpedo boat, T196, supported by an old minesweeper, the Von der Groben, made a surprise attack.
 The Poles' Wał outpost had been abandoned.
 Now only the Fort outpost prevented an attack from the north.
 Though the Poles never landed a hit on the German naval units, T196 and Schleswig-Holstein suffered accidents due to crew error or equipment failure, with at least one fatality and several injured men on the battleship.